 Flying is generally the cheapest way to reach Alaska

-Book well in advance for the best deals.
-For drivers motoring up through Canada from the Lower 48, costs will vary depending on type of vehicle, gas prices (higher in Canada) and travel distance.
+Book well in advance for the best flight deals.
+For drivers motoring up through Canada from the Lower 48, costs will vary depending on type of vehicle, gas prices (which are higher in Canada) and travel distance.

 Anchorage hotels usually offer free shuttles to and from the airport

-Pre-organize through your accommodation or call on arrival at Ted Stevens International Airport using the complimentary phones in the terminal building.
+Organize these in advance through your accommodations or call on arrival at Ted Stevens International Airport using the complimentary phones in the terminal building.

 A simple bus-ride along Denali’s 92-mile Park Road costs little over $50 round-trip and you’re pretty much guaranteed to see a whole food-chain of foraging fauna.
-By comparison, a fly-in daytrip from Anchorage to Katmai National Park to view bears snapping salmon out of Brooks Falls won’t leave much change from $800.
+By comparison, a fly-in day trip from Anchorage to Katmai National Park to view bears snapping salmon out of Brooks Falls can cost over $1000.

 Weigh up your transport options

-A shortage of rental cars in the US, post-Covid, has nudged average daily rental rates up to $100 or more during Alaska’s summer season.
+Average daily car rental rates are $100 to $150 during Alaska’s summer season.
 Before committing to a vehicle, it pays to work out how much you’re likely to need it.
-Gas prices in Alaska are cheaper than Europe but still $.40 per gallon above the US average.
+Gas prices in Alaska are cheaper than Europe but still $0.40 per gallon above the US average.
 Conversely, bus fares can be surprisingly affordable.
-The Anchorage-Seward run costs as little as $60 one-way.
-Anchorage to Denali goes for around $100.
+The Anchorage–Seward run costs as little as $69 one-way.
+Anchorage to Denali goes for around $105.